udexon/GEISHA/README.md

 - g) As such, we have demonstrated that graph search may be used to construct relationships and the target objects of such relationship of a search subject.

-We may call this technique ___"bottom up tree traversal relationship construction"___ (BUTTECON), as the search subject can be viewed as the leaf node of a tree containing many other related objects (nodes).
+We may call this technique ___"bottom up tree traversal relationship construction"___ (BUTTERCON), as the search subject can be viewed as the leaf node of a tree containing many other related objects (nodes).

 - h) Next, the search results described above is used to construct a conditional variable C1 which is used to map to an action A1.